stephenajulu/sawac.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      Sawac is a boutique branding studio located in East Africa.
-We blend contemporary, minimalistic, and modern styles to create impactful products, brands, and designs.
+      We are a strategic design studio that blends contemporary, minimalistic and modern styles to create impactful brands and designs
     content:
   - type: portfolio_section
     section_id: latest-projects